odemolliens/react-native-netwatch/README.md

 ### ⚠️ Using Netwatch with Reactotron

 There is a known incompatibility between Netwatch and Reactotron.
-If you want to redirect the requests into Reactotron, you should set the props useReactotron = true.
-After that, don't forget to reload your app.
+If you want to redirect the requests into Reactotron, you should set the props `useReactotron` to **true** (have to reload the app if you edit its value).
 To go back to netwatch revert the props to false and reload again.

 At this moment, it is not possible to display requests into Netwatch and Reactotron at the same time.
-You **must** chosse between these tools.
+You **must** choose between these tools.

 ## Props